manish-1988/MPAudioRecorder/README.md

             /* Currently the only flag is AVAudioSessionInterruptionFlags_ShouldResume. */
             # func audioRecorderEndInterruption(_ recorder: AVAudioRecorder, withOptions flags: Int)

 6. Other properties which user can use.

-                /// Settings, audio settings for a recorded audio public var audioSettings        : [String : Int]?
+                /// Settings, audio settings for a recorded audio.

+                public var audioSettings        : [String : Int]?

-                /// File name, Name of the audio file with which user wants to save it public var audioFileName: String?
+                /// File name, Name of the audio file with which user wants to save it.

+                public var audioFileName: String?

-                /// Custom url if any user wants to save the recorded Audio file at specific location public var customPath: String?
+                /// Custom url if any user wants to save the recorded Audio file at specific location.

+                public var customPath: String?

-                /// If user wants the recorded audio filed to be saved to the iPhone's library # Coming soon. public var shouldSaveToLibrary: Bool = false
+                /// If user wants the recorded audio filed to be saved to the iPhone's library # Coming soon.

+                public var shouldSaveToLibrary: Bool = false

-                /// If user want delegates methods to be implemented in their class public var delegateMPAR: MPAudioRecorderDelegate?
+                /// If user want delegates methods to be implemented in their class.

+                public var delegateMPAR: MPAudioRecorderDelegate?